felipetovarhenao/gamut/docs/source/cli.rst

 Quickstart
 --------------

-When working with **GAMuT**'s command-line interface utility, there are two main aways of doing audio musaicing:
+When working with **GAMuT**'s command-line interface utility, there are two main aways of doing audio musaicking:

 .. toctree::
    :maxdepth: 2